Unity-Technologies/com.unity.mobile.logcat/com.unity.mobile.android-logcat/Documentation~/ScreenCapture.md

 #### Overriding defaults

 You can override the following settings for the **screenrecord** by toggling them:
+* **Time Limit** - time limit in seconds, if not overriden - time limit is 180 seconds.
 * **Video Size** - if not overriden, device's main display resolution will be used as video size
 * **Bit Rate** - if not overriden, the default bit rate is 20000000 bits per second.
 * **Display Id** - if not overriden, the default display used is the primary display, to get display ids, execute **adb shell dumpsys SurfaceFlinger --display-id** in the terminal.